carstenstann/CS50x/README.md

 # CS50x
-Repository for my Harvard's CS50x course
+Repository for Harvard's CS50x course from 2019.